Scout Emerging Corn for Insects; Don’t Assume Protection

 Wireworms (Figure 2) are the larvae of click beetles.
 The adult beetles prefer to lay eggs in grass and the larvae can remain in that stage for up to six years, depending on the species.
 Wireworms are our earliest corn pests each season, as they can feed on the seed before germination, causing reduced plant emergence.
 Later feeding may kill or stunt small emerged plants.

 All wireworm feeding is done underground.
 Wireworms are white, yellow, orange, or brown with hard shells.
 They tend to be more numerous in fields that have been in grass or pasture or fields that have had grassy weed problems.
-Wireworms prefer cooler soil temperatures, under 70°F, so fields that were planted early or have heavy surface residue may be at higher risk than tilled fields.
+In 2018, greater numbers of click beetles, the adult stage of wireworm, were observed in cover crop plots relative to the no cover crop treatment.
+Wireworms prefer cooler soil temperatures under 70°F, so fields that were planted early or have heavy surface residue may be at higher risk than tilled fields.

 Treatment.
 There is no rescue treatment for wireworms, so the main decision at this time is whether there is sufficient stand reduction to warrant replanting.
 The use of seed treatments like Cruiser and Poncho has greatly reduced the incidence of wireworm damage.
 These products are excellent early season stand protectors.

-White grubs (Figure 3) are the larvae of May (or June) beetles.
-They also prefer to feed on grasses and rarely affect crops other than corn.
+White grubs (Figure 3) are the larvae of May (or June) or Japanese beetles.
+They prefer to feed on grasses and most commonly damage corn in eastern Nebraska.
 There are two basic types of grubs.

-- Annual grubs complete their development in one year.
+Annual grubs complete their development in one year.
+Both masked chafers and Japanese beetles have similar life cycles.
 They do most of their feeding in the late summer and fall and are not considered serious pests of spring-planted field crops.

 Treatment.
 Like wireworms, there is no rescue treatment for white grubs.
 Again, high risk areas need to be treated at planting.
 Products for white grub control are similar to wireworm control.

-If wireworm or white grub damage is serious enough to warrant replanting, use planting time treatments, although the odds for damage diminish with the warming of the soil.
+If wireworm or white grub damage is serious enough to warrant replanting, use planting time treatments, although the odds of damage diminish with the warming of the soil.

-- On insecticide products and rates, see the Insect Management section of EC 130, 2016 Guide for Weed Management, with Insecticide and Fungicide Information
+On insecticide products and rates, see the Insect Management section of the 2019 Guide for Weed, Disease and Insect Management in Nebraska (EC 130).

-- On managing cutworms, see UNL Extension NebGuide G1153, Corn Cutworms
+On managing cutworms, see the UNL Extension NebGuide Corn Cutworms (G1153)